bgoodr/bgoodrs-CMake-Examples/README.markdown

 Now we can build the truly optional `appextra_exe` executable.
-It is optional in the sense that just running `make` by itself doesn't build it by default (e.g., unit-test exectuables):
+It is optional in the sense that just running `make` by itself doesn't build it by default (e.g., unit-test executables):

     user@host:/tmp/optional_targets/build$ make appextra_exe
     [ 33%] Built target dir11_lib